pace-neutrons/Horace/documentation/add/04_mpi_framework.md

 Option 1) suits the users who do not want to compile C\++ code and do not have Matlab parallel computing toolbox installed.

-Option 2) is best for the people, who has Matlab parallel computing toolbox.
+Option 2) is best for people who have the Matlab parallel computing toolbox.

-Option 3) is best for for experienced users who can compile C++ code and set up MPI framework.
+Option 3) is best for users who have acess to Herbert's compiled C++ binaries, and do not have access to Matlab's Parallel Computing Toolbox.

 To provide simple switching between different frameworks, common wrappers are written around the libraries and programs controlling parallel processes and transferring the messages.
 The wrappers provide common interface to user jobs.